aecsocket/aeronet/README.md

 unreliable, reliable ordered, etc.
 These are similar to *streams* or *channels* in some protocols, but lanes are abstractions over the manner of delivery, rather than the individual stream or channel.

-Note that not all transports support lanes, however the types that are supported are listed in [`LaneKind`].
+The types of lanes that are supported, and therefore what guarantees are given, are listed in [`LaneKind`].

+Note that not all transports support lanes.

 ## Bevy plugin